Children's Online Privacy Protection Act: Violations

 In 2022, Epic Games settled a Federal Trade Commission complaint in part by agreeing to pay a $275 million penalty for COPPA violations.
 The FTC complaint alleged that Epic illegally collected personal information from children under the age of 13 and made it difficult for parents to get such information deleted.
 The full agreement included an additional $245 million to refund users who were manipulated into making unintended purchases.

 The DOJ and FTC jointly filed a lawsuit against TikTok and its owner ByteDance for violations of COPPA in August 2024, asserting that the app collecting private information from minor users as well as to allow them to interact with adults and adult content.
+In August 2026, TikTok and ByteDance agreed to pay $400 million to settle the lawsuit.

+In August 2026, Meta reached agreements with 29 states to settle COPPA claims as part of broader settlements over alleged harms to children from its social media platforms.

 Compliance

 In December 2012, the Federal Trade Commission issued revisions effective July 1, 2013, which created additional parental notice and consent requirements, amended definitions, and added other obligations for organizations that (1) operate a website or online service that is "directed to children" under 12 and that collects "personal information" from users or (2) knowingly collects personal information from people under 13 through a website or online service.
 After July 1, 2013, operators must: